What does an aromatherapist do? And why should you see one?

 Your aromatherapist has the training and experience to assess and understand the particular benefits and risks of different essential oils and methods of use and can tailor these to your needs.
 This substantially reduces the risk you will encounter adverse reactions, drug interactions or other ways your situation may be made worse rather than better.

 One of the most common reasons people will say they don’t see a professional therapist is cost.
 But in reality, an aromatherapist can save you money by ensuring you don’t waste money by buying “all the oils” when you only need a few.
-Or making you a specific blend, saving you buying all the individual oils.
+Or by making you a specific blend, this saves you buying all the individual oils.

-An aromatherapist, by taking the holistic approach can streamline this approach – ensuring that you have treatments that are safe, effective, and that fit your lifestyle.
+An aromatherapist, by taking an holistic approach, can streamline this process – ensuring that you have treatments that are safe, effective, and that fit your lifestyle.